bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

 It will finally reach global scope, which always provides a `this` value (global object).
 For modules, it will stop at the module scope - whose `this` value is `undefined`.

+In short, it means that the value of `this` will be resolved from the closest `this`-providing scope.
+(Follow the table above.)

 ### What does this explain?